vorthkor/victao-blog/_posts/2021-12-10-headlessraspi.md

 `cd ~/.ssh/`
 and change the `known_hosts` file with
 `sudo nano known_hosts`.
 In the file, just delete (`crtl+k`) the lines containing `raspberrypi.local`.
 And that's it!

+### Update!
+(20/06/2022)

+Actually, the path may be different and it will be shown on the Terminal.
+Maybe it's on `/var/root/.ssh/known_hosts`.